Torps96/Emerald-DAO-Shard-Tokenomics/README.md

 # Emerald DAO Tokenomics

 ## Intro
-The Emerald DAO is one of the first fully democratic community wallets on the Cardano blockchain.
-We aim to become a fully functional DAO in the future once this functionality is available.
+The Emerald DAO is one of the first democratic community wallets on the Cardano blockchain.
+Our aim is to become a fully functional DAO once this functionality is available on Cardano.

-Currently each buy/sell decision is decided via a poll on the discord, that only Emerald owners have access to.
 By using the psychological effect "wisdom of the crowd" we are expecting to beat the average investor's ROI and share the profits amongst Emerald owners.

+This article will outline the Emerald DAO tokens distribution, benefits and utlities.

 ## Community Wallet
 The Emerald DAO community wallet is funded by minting income and royalties from sales on secondary marketplaces.
 65% of funds received go to the community wallet, 25% to the team and 10% for marketing purposes.